dxctechnology/dxc-prototype/bin/REBUILD.md

    Here is the list of actions I perform on each OpenVPN Instance:
-   - Using RoyalTS, configured to login to vpn.us-west-2.dxcp.technology (Production, use same process for other environments) as the openvpnas user using the irops_administrator_id_rsa private key, first run "sudo su -" to switch to root, then run "passwd openvpn" to change the default openvpn password.
+   - Using RoyalTS, configured to login to vpn.us-west-2.dxcp.technology (Production, use same process for other environments) as the openvpnas user using the dxcp_administrator_id_rsa private key, first run "sudo su -" to switch to root, then run "passwd openvpn" to change the default openvpn password.
 We are currently using a 1Password for Teams Account to store sensitive configuration such as these passwords, in the Accounts Vault.
 Lookup the login for vpn.us-west-2.dxcp.technology